Munaimun/Problem_Solving/README.md

 # LeetCode Problem-Solving Repository

 ## 🚀 Overview
-This repository contains my solutions to LeetCode problems, implemented in JavaScript.
+This repository contains my solutions to LeetCode problems.
 The goal is to improve problem-solving skills, strengthen algorithmic thinking, and prepare for technical interviews.

 Each file contains:
 - **Problem Statement:** A brief description of the problem.